devconcept/multer-gridfs-storage/README.md

 In this case the internal client always report that the connection is open even when is not.
 This is a known bug that you can track [here](https://jira.mongodb.org/browse/NODE-2234).

-Is recommended that you only use this option when the bug is resolved and you have an updated version of the MongoDb library otherwise the storage instance cannot track the connection status and features like buffering could not work properly in some scenarios.
+Is recommended that you only use this option when the bug is resolved, and you have an updated version of the MongoDb library otherwise the storage instance cannot track the connection status and features like buffering could not work properly in some scenarios.

 ## 🧪 Test